deephdc/deep-releases/source/releases/genesis/index.rst

 For more details regarding the "Content Trust in Docker" please read `Docker's Documentation <https://docs.docker.com/engine/security/trust/content_trust/>`_

 Content trust is associated with the TAG portion of an image.
-For DEEP-1/Genesis release the signed tag is DEEP-1.
+For DEEP-1 (Genesis) release the signed tag is DEEP-1.
 See example bellow if you want to ensure the correct use of DEEP-HDC images:

 .. code-block:: bash